saucelabs/sauce-docs/docs/mobile-apps/app-storage.md

 <p> <small><span className="sauceGreen">Real Devices Only</span></small></p>

-If your app is downloadable from a remote location (e.g., AWS S3 bucket, a GitHub repository), you can provide a URL as the value for the `app` capability in your test, which will install the app onto the real devices prior to test execution.
+If your app is downloadable from a remote location (for example, AWS S3 bucket, a GitHub repository), you can provide a URL as the value for the `app` capability in your test, which will install the app onto the real devices prior to test execution.

 :::note
-Appium cannot log into secure locations, so apps installed via remote download must be accessible, so are then removed from the real device immediately following test completion, providing an added layer of security.
+Appium cannot log in to secure locations, so apps installed via remote download must be accessible, so are then removed from the real device immediately following test completion, providing an added layer of security.
 :::

 To install a remote app on a real device for a test: